octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 ### If condition

-Conditional logic enables forking the control flow depending on the state.
+Conditional logic enables to _fork_ the control flow depending on the state.

 ```js
 function isSmall (const n : nat) : bool is